Rawenxy/sneakers_bot/README.md

 ## bot.polling() or set_webhook

 You can use both methods for the bot to work, I recommend set_webhook for deployment, and if you want to run it locally on your computer, you can do bot.polling()
+You can read more about set_webhooks and bot.polling [here](https://core.telegram.org)

 ### set_webhook: